 So what the hell am I doing now?

 If I asked you to guess I don’t think you’d be able to.
 Go ahead.
 Give it a shot.
-Did you guess selling stencils via WooCommerce, Etsy, and Amazon?
+Did you guess selling stencils via Shopify, Amazon, Ebay, Etsy, and as many other marketplaces as we can find?
 Yeah I didn’t think so.
 But that’s what I’m doing.

 A few months back my old running mate Jacob King hit me up with a business plan to start selling stencils on a domain he’s owned for a while, Stencil Revolution.
 He needed some extra funds to purchase a filter for the crazy laser cutting machine he was buying and I was happy to be able to help out.
 A month later he had paid me back using stencil profits and things have been ramping up ever since then.